 You need to determine the asking price before you put your home for sale on the market.
 You could ask a real estate agent or surveyor to visit the property in order to provide you with an accurate appraisal of your property value in Berlin.

-The second way to determine the value of your property to have it professionally valued by a real estate agent in Berlin.
+The second way to determine the value of your property to have a professional property valuation in Berlin by an established real estate agent.
 Getting a valuation from a real estate agency provides the advantage getting a market-oriented assessment that takes into account with latest price developments, regulation knowledge, local area demand, comparable recent sales,…

 Get your Berlin Property Ready for Sale!